4pplet/waffling80/README.md

 The project is split into four different PCB designs.
 Two MX-versions with different spacebar rotation, one ALPS-versions with north facing spacebar rotation (MX-style PCB mount stabs) and one HiTek-version.
 This may be changed.

-***NOTE: This project is still mostly untested.
-The revision A1 MX - North PCB design is tested and verified, but compatibility with different TKL projects is still to be tested.
-HiTek switch footprints are still untested.***
+***NOTE: This project is still mostly untested, check compatibility list. *** If you test this project in a case not listed in the compatiblity list.
+Please let me know here or at mail@4pplet.com

 The distance between plate and PCB for a Hi-Tek board is 0.6mm bigger than a normal MX/Alps PCB.
 For this reason, I've added a small "USB Spacer PCB" to the NMB release that can be used if needed.
 If used, break away the normal USB-port and solder the USB Spacer PCB with no extra spacer.
+From my testing, this will not be needed for most builds.

 Verified compatibility list: [Link](./COMPAT.md)

 ## Features:
 - QMK & VIA
 - USB-C break away
-- ATmega32U2 in QFN and QFP
+- APM or STM32F072
 - RGB-led under/close to caps lock and scroll lock for MX and Alps-versions (requires transparent housings)
 - On ALPS-version: Dual action switch support on ESC and Pause/Break switch positions.
 - Extensive layout support with F12 and F13, ISO and ANSI and more.

 ## Todo:
-- Get VIA merged
-- Verify functions of all PCB versions, this project is mostly untested.
 - Test compatibility in cases.

 ## Layout support: